GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+> ### I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.
 >
-> ~ *Michael Hawley*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts